flyingmachine/whoops/doc/site/content/index.md

 given to users.
 In Whoops, there are no users, so it's not necessary to manage access rights or even to log in.
 Additionally, there is no Project model within the code or database.
-Instead, each EventGroup has a +service+ field which you can filter on.
+Instead, each EventGroup has a `service` field which you can filter on.
 Services can be namespaced, so that if you have the services "godzilla.web" and "godzilla.background", you can set a filter to show events related to either service or both.